 - Access to the GREAT professional network by being admitted to the GREAT Community of Practice that links teams to relevant literature, conferences, further training events, webinars and opportunities to publish

-The 2017 GREAT training will focus on gender-responsive cereal grains breeding, including wheat, maize, rice, teff, sorghum and others.
+The 2017 GREAT training is focused on gender-responsive cereal grains breeding, including wheat, maize, rice, teff, sorghum and others.
 Learn more at our upcoming courses page.